Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Data Leakage

+The ignorance of transience of popularity is not the only issue for not observing global timeline.
+Another major consequence is data leakage, or more specifically accessing future data that is impossible to access in reality.

+In the following, we again use Popularity to illustrate the issue by mapping the data instances onto a timeline.
+Recall that the two most widely adopted data split schemes are random split and leave-one-out (see Table~\ref{tab:datasplit}).
+In our following discussion, we use leave-one-out in our examples, to avoid potential confusions of different partitions by random.
+Leave-one-out, or leave-last-one-out, is to sample the last interaction of each user as a test instance.
+The user's remaining interactions are in the training set.

 Figure~\ref{fig:timeLeaveOneOut} provides an illustration of the leave-one-out data partition for three example users, with respect to the global timeline.
 Observe that the test instance for $u_1$ occurs at time $t_{x1}$.
 If we consider time $t_{x1}$ to be the current time $t_c$ as if the offline evaluation were online, then all the historical interactions a recommender can learn from at $t_{x1}$ should be the three interactions by $u_1$ and the one interaction by $u_2$.
 A recommender would never have access to the future interactions that \textit{will happen in the future} with respect to time point $t_{x1}$.
 At $t_{x1}$, the future items include two interactions by $u_2$ and all interactions by user $u_3$, which occur after $t_{x1}$.
 By forcing the popularity baseline to use \textit{all training data}, the popularity method may recommend some items to $u_1$ that are very popular in future, with respect to time $t_{x1}$.
-Clearly, the popularity baseline in many offline evaluations are ill-defined, and not meaningful.
-If we follow the popularity definition in real world, the performance of popularity increases by at least 70\% compared to the ill-defined popularity on MovieLens dataset~\cite{popularity20}.
+Clearly, recommending items that are popular in future by using the frequency counting that happened in future is unrealistic.